 OEH will ensure that its policies, procedures and practices related to leasing, hiring, tendering, contracting, licensing, sponsorships, commercial partnerships or alliances, and the purchase of goods or services are consistent with best practice, Government policies and the highest standards of ethical conduct.

-Our staff are bound by the agency's Code of Ethical Conduct (09651ethicalconduct.pdf file, 89KB).
+Our staff are bound by the agency's Code of Ethics and Conduct (PDF 478KB).

 When doing business with an organisation, OEH staff are accountable for their actions and are expected to: